emmeliab/DAT_Proj/README.md

      - tree_diffs_summary_TPU.csv: difference in SS and DAT fitted parameters with TPU enabled at the tree level
      - tree_nOS_diffs_summary_TPU.csv: difference in SS and DAT fitted parameters with TPU enabled and without the curves with an overshoot at the leaf level
      - tree_nOS_diffs_summary_noTPU.csv: difference in SS and DAT fitted parameters without TPU enables and without the curves with overshoot at the leaf level
+     - wilcox_table.csv : results from the tree-level Wilcoxon sign-rank tests
 ### 6_Figures
 Contains plots of cleaned data, fitted figures, and figures for the manuscript